Rock 'n' Roller Coaster

-Rock 'n' Roller Coaster Starring Aerosmith is an indoor launched roller coaster located at Disney's Hollywood Studios within Walt Disney World.
+Rock 'n' Roller Coaster is an indoor launched roller coaster located at Disney's Hollywood Studios at Walt Disney World, and formerly at Walt Disney Studios Park (now Disney Adventure World) at Disneyland Paris.
 Manufactured by Vekoma, the roller coaster opened to the public on July 29, 1999.
 It uses linear motor electromagnetic technology for acceleration, which propels riders from 0 to 57 mph in 2.8 seconds.
 Riders experience up to 5 Gs and travel through three inversions, which include a sea serpent and a corkscrew.
-The attraction also features recorded music and appearances from American rock band Aerosmith.

-A second installation with an identical track layout opened as Rock 'n' Roller Coaster avec Aerosmith within Disneyland Paris at Walt Disney Studios Park on March 16, 2002, along with the rest of the park.
-It was later re-themed to Avengers Assemble: Flight Force as part of the new Avengers Campus themed land at the park.
+The first iteration, Rock 'n' Roller Coaster Starring Aerosmith, featured recorded music and appearances from American rock band Aerosmith.
+A second installation with an identical track layout opened within Disneyland Paris as Rock 'n' Roller Coaster avec Aerosmith in time for the opening of Walt Disney Studios Park on March 16, 2002.
+The attraction was later re-themed to Avengers Assemble: Flight Force as part of the new Avengers Campus at the park.
+The original iteration at Disney's Hollywood Studios closed on March 2, 2026.

-In November 2024, Disney announced that the attraction at Disney's Hollywood Studios would be re-themed to The Muppets, following the closure of Muppet*Vision 3D.
-The re-theme is scheduled to open in summer 2026.
+The second iteration, Rock 'n' Roller Coaster Starring The Muppets, featuring music performed by Dr. Teeth and the Electric Mayhem from The Muppets, opened on May 26, 2026.